jhaarala23/Uark_MBB_analytics/README.md

 This repository uses the gamezoneR package from the JackLich/gamezoneR Repository.

-In this repository my goal is to create scouting reports of the other SEC teams using R.
+In this repository my goal is to create scouting reports of other SEC teams, more specifically Alabama and Mississippi State, using R.